imixs/imixs-docker/tika/README.md

-# imixs/ocr
+# imixs/tika

-The Docker Image 'imixs/ocr' provides a Tika / Tesseract installation
+The Docker Image 'imixs/tika' provides a Tika Server.
+This server can be used for OCR via a Rest API provided by the [Apache Tika Project](https://tika.apache.org/)

 ## Features

 * inherit form official openJDK
 * runs tika and tesseract with OpenJDK 10
-* suported languages: de, en
+* supported languages: de, en

 ## The Rest API